manlin025/manlin_undervalued_value/README.md

 A website that collects small, everyday things I noticed during my travels.

 ## Value
-Attentiveness — paying attention to ordinary things that are easy to miss.# manlin_undervalued_value
+Mindful: being present and paying attention to ordinary things that are easy to miss, because not everything is useless which cannot be brought under the definition of useful. # manlin_undervalued_value